-We expect that a large percentage of research and development expenses in the future will be incurred in support of current and future clinical development programs.
+The Company expects that a large percentage of research and development expenses in the future will be incurred in support of current and future clinical development programs.
 These expenditures are subject to a number of uncertainties in timing and cost to completion.